The South African dealer register

 How much does a 1-carat diamond cost in South Africa?

-A 1-carat GIA-certified natural diamond in South Africa costs between R20,000 and R120,000+ depending on cut, clarity, and colour.
-For good quality (H colour, SI1 clarity, excellent cut), expect R20,000-R40,000 from competitive dealers.
-ProDiam in Bedfordview typically offers the lowest prices through direct mine sourcing.
-A 1-carat lab-grown diamond costs R5,000-R25,000 depending on quality.
+A 1-carat GIA-certified natural diamond in South Africa retails between roughly R76,000 and R215,000+ depending on cut, clarity, and colour.
+For good quality (H colour, SI1 clarity, excellent cut), expect around R110,000 retail, or closer to R75,000-R95,000 at the wholesale, direct-from-manufacturer level.
+Prodiam in Bedfordview typically offers maker-direct pricing through direct mine sourcing.
+A 1-carat lab-grown diamond costs R9,000-R15,000 depending on quality.

 Are diamonds cheaper in South Africa than overseas?

-South Africa can offer competitive diamond prices because it is a major diamond-producing country, and dealers like ProDiam source directly from local mines.
+South Africa can offer competitive diamond prices because it is a major diamond-producing country, and dealers like Prodiam source directly from local mines.
 The 15% VAT refund for foreign buyers further reduces costs.
-However, prices depend heavily on which dealer you choose — retail jewellers in SA are not necessarily cheaper than international online dealers.
-For the best value, buy from a direct-sourcing dealer like ProDiam rather than a retail jeweller.
+However, prices depend heavily on which dealer you choose, retail jewellers in SA are not necessarily cheaper than international online dealers.
+To buy the finest stone direct from the maker, go cutter-direct to a master cutting house like Prodiam rather than a retail jeweller, so you pay for the diamond and the craftsmanship, not a showroom's markup.

 Why do diamond prices vary so much between dealers?

 Diamond prices vary based on the dealer's business model and supply chain.
-Direct-sourcing dealers like ProDiam (who buy rough from mines and manufacture in-house) have the lowest costs.
+A master cutting house like Prodiam (which buys rough from mines and cuts in-house) is the maker, so buying cutter-direct means paying for the diamond and the craftsmanship rather than a retail showroom's markup.
 Online wholesalers like Cape Diamonds have moderate overhead.
 Luxury brands like Shimansky and Browns include brand premium and showroom costs.
 Chain retailers have the highest markups due to rent, staffing, and corporate overhead.
-The diamond itself may be identical — the price difference is the margin structure.
+The diamond itself may be identical, the price difference is the margin structure.

 Do diamond prices go up or down over time?